jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 Command | Effect
 --- | ---
-ic or 'ignorecase' | ignore case noic | turn off ignore case invic | toggle ignore case is or 'incsearch' |  show partial matches for a search phrase nois | turn off partial matches invis | toggle partial searching hls or 'hlsearch' | highlight all matching phrases nohls | turn off highlighting matching phrases invhls | toggle highlighting
+ic or ignorecase | ignore case noic | turn off ignore case invic | toggle ignore case is or incsearch |  show partial matches for a search phrase nois | turn off partial matches invis | toggle partial searching hls or hlsearch | highlight all matching phrases nohls | turn off highlighting matching phrases invhls | toggle highlighting

 # Command Completion
 in the mini editor you can get a list of commands which match what you have typed so far by typing `Ctrl d`.
+You can complete your command by typing `<TAB>`.

+# Opening URLs in Web browser from Vim
+Put your curor over a url and type `gx`